sgmurphy/wordpress-plugins/backup/README.txt

 * Secure and reliable restoration
 * Charset and collate migration
 * LightSpeed web server support
-* Active user won’t be dropped after restoration
+* Active user won‚Äôt be dropped after restoration
 * Plugin update logic was improved
 * The issue was resolved for cloud upload
 * Other security fixes and optimizations